 Username Specify the username for the decoy.
-Maximum 64 characters using A-Z, a-z, 0-9, or @.
+Maximum 19 characters using A-Z, a-z, or 0-9.
 Do not set the username of the lures to be the same as existing usernames in the decoy, such as administrator for RDP/SMB services on Windows, or root for SSH/SAMBA services on Linux.
-Password Specify the password for the decoy in 1-32 non-unicode characters.
+Password Specify the password for the decoy in 1-14 non-unicode characters.
 Sharename This option is only available for SAMBA (Ubuntu) or SMB (Windows).
-Specify a Sharename in 3-63 characters using a-z, 0-9, or dash.
+Specify a Sharename in 3-63 characters using A-Z, a-z, or 0-9.
 Update or Cancel Click Update to save the username and password.
 Click Cancel to discard the username and password.
 Click Delete to delete an existing lure.